Stock events for Vericel Corp. (VCEL)

 Ownership

-Vericel Corporation's ownership is largely concentrated among institutional investors, who held approximately 75,008,654 shares as of August 20, 2025.
+Vericel Corporation's ownership is predominantly held by institutional investors, who held approximately 75,008,654 shares as of August 20, 2025.
 Major institutional shareholders include BlackRock, Inc., The Vanguard Group, Inc., and State Street Corp.
-Consonance Capital Management LP is the largest individual shareholder, owning 4.40% of the company.
-Insider ownership is relatively small, around 1.06% to 8.82%.
+Insider ownership is relatively small, around 1.06% to 8.90% of the stock.
+Consonance Capital Management LP is a significant individual shareholder, owning 4.40% of the company.
+Over the past three months (prior to May 8, 2026), insiders sold approximately $2 million worth of shares, with no reported purchases.

 Ask Our Expert AI Analyst